How Are Air Mattresses Made?

 So, how are inflatable mattresses made?
 What kind of materials go into the manufacture of these units?

-If you have been getting quality use out of your mattress then you’d probably want to know how they are manufactured.
+If you have been getting quality use from your mattress, you’d probably want to know how they are manufactured.

 Even if you have never owned one of these mattresses, it still pays to know.

-Stick around as we go through some of the materials that go into the manufacture of these portable mattresses.
+Stick around as we go through some of the materials that go into manufacturing these portable mattresses.

 Who knows?
-This may help point you in the right direction the next time you decide to shop for an air mattress.
+This may help point you in the right direction the next time you shop for an air mattress.

 PVC Air Mattresses

 Polyvinyl chloride (PVC) is one of the most popular materials in the airbed industry.
-If you have been doing a little bit of research on these units then you may have come across some popular models manufactured from this material.
+If you have been doing some research on these units, you may have come across some popular models manufactured from this material.

 While lots of affordable mattresses are manufactured with PVC, it is not uncommon to find some high-end models made from it too.